citrix/citrix-daas-rest-go/citrixorchestration/docs/HypervisorSecurityGroupResourceResponseModel.md

 HasVirtualPrivateCloudId returns a boolean if a field has been set.

+### SetVirtualPrivateCloudIdNil

+`func (o *HypervisorSecurityGroupResourceResponseModel) SetVirtualPrivateCloudIdNil(b bool)`

+ SetVirtualPrivateCloudIdNil sets the value for VirtualPrivateCloudId to be an explicit nil

+### UnsetVirtualPrivateCloudId
+`func (o *HypervisorSecurityGroupResourceResponseModel) UnsetVirtualPrivateCloudId()`

+UnsetVirtualPrivateCloudId ensures that no value is present for VirtualPrivateCloudId, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)